bsharpe/indeed-ruby/README.md

 Maximum number of results returned per query.
 Default is 10

 **fromage** -
-Number of days back to search.
+Number of days back to search.  or cheese.

 **highlight** -
 Setting this value to 1 will bold terms in the snippet that are also present in q.
 Default is 0.